-Along the coast of Troms and Finnmark to the Russian border:
+Along the coast of Troms and Finnmark to the Russian border

 • No exploration drilling will be permitted in oil-bearing layers in the zone 35-100 km from the baseline in the period 1 March - 31 August.
-This will be re-assessed when the new report on particularly vulnerable and valuable areas (SVO) is complete.
+A new assessment will be performed when a "particular valuable areas" (PVA) evaluation for the area is completed.

-Tromsøflaket:
+Tromsøflaket

-- On Tromsøflaket, coastal zone restrictions apply as follows from the framework valid for the Coastal zone along Troms and Finnmark to the Russian border. - No exploration drilling will be permitted in oil-bearing layers beyond 65 km in the period 1 March 31 August.
+- On Tromsøflaket, coastal zone restrictions apply as following from the framework valid for Along the coast of Troms and Finnmark to the Russian border. - On Tromsøflaket, no exploration drilling will be permitted in oil-bearing layers beyond 65 km in the period 1 March 31 August.